CLRP™ Paper Requirements

-6. Paper will be then reviewed by the Academy Essay Review Committee
+7. Paper will be then reviewed by the Academy Essay Review Committee.

-7. You will receive recognition of approval, or notice to revise and resubmit
+8. You will receive recognition of approval or notice to revise and resubmit.

 Deadline

-The paper is due within six months of completion of all three Academy programs.
+The paper is targeted to be due within six months of completion of all three Academy programs.
+Though no firm deadline, National PELRA has seen higher success rate completing papers closer to completing the required courses.

 Length

-The CLRP® Paper must be at least 6 pages and no more than 12 pages single-spaced or at least 12 pages and no more than 24 pages double-spaced.
+The CLRP™ Paper must be at least 6 pages and no more than 12 pages single-spaced or at least 12 pages and no more than 24 pages double-spaced.

 Format